-Camera shots are essentially defined and named by the degree of closeness there is in the shot to the subject of that shot, the degree to which the subject “fills” the shot or the angle from which the shot is taken.
+Camera shots are defined and named by the degree of closeness there is in the shot to the subject of that shot, the degree to which the subject “fills” the shot or the angle from which the shot is taken.

-Rather than getting too crazy technical here let’s just confine outselves to the four basic shots that are used and their purpose or effect on the viewer.
+Rather than getting too crazy technical here let’s just confine ourselves to the three basic shots that are used and their purpose or effect on the viewer.

 As an exercise it would be a great idea to read through these explanations of the various shots then watch a movie or some TV for a while.

 As you are watching take note of not just the shots as they are occurring but the effect each has on you the viewer and how they are being used to pull you along with the story.

 - There are three basic types of camera shots with variations used in shooting video based on the distance between the subject and the camera.

 - They are the long shot, the medium shot and the close up.

 - Each type of shot is used by the film or video maker to achieve a response from the audience, to draw the audience in or to further the story.